CalebL42/fractals/README.md

 # fractals
-Rendering fractal shapes with c++ and the Simple DirectMedia Layer library
+Rendering fractal shapes with c++, using the Simple DirectMedia Layer library

 Here are some example outputs: